michelledotwieler/auto-annotated-portfolio/content/pages/index.md

       and grow.
 Join us as we dive into hands-on projects, share knowledge, and unlock new possibilities in the ever-evolving world of code.
 Let's build something great, together!
-Feel free to explore our resources, get involved in discussions, and start coding! test
+Feel free to explore our resources, get involved in discussions, and start coding!
     styles:
       self:
         height: auto